 Current Research and Scholarly Interests

-I am interested in using state-of-the-art genome editing tools of primary human cells to develop novel treatment approaches based on CRISPR/Cas9 and adeno-associated virus.
-Our lab has established efficient methods for targeted gene correction in human hematopoietic stem cells which we are using to develop treatments for patients with immunodeficiencies.
+I am interested in using state-of-the-art genome editing tools in primary human cells to develop novel treatment approaches for diseases with unmet needs.
+The Porteus lab has established efficient methods for targeted gene correction in human hematopoietic stem cells which we are using to develop treatments for patients with immunodeficiencies and hematologic diseases.
 In addition, I am using gene editing of immune cells to develop the next generation of CAR T cells for cancer immunotherapy.

 Genome Editing Using CRISPR/Cas9 and rAAV6 to Functionally Correct Wiskott-Aldrich Syndrome in Human HSPCs